-CONTEXT & DISTINCTIVENESS "[High Bentham] has a well preserved historic core associated with textile working and agriculture from the 18th century onwards.
-[Low Bentham's] historic fabric, scale, form of development and palette of materials are all Benthan
+"[High Bentham] has a well preserved historic core associated with textile working and agriculture from the 18th century onwards.
+[Low Bentham's] historic fabric, scale, form of development and palette of materials are all consistent and harmonious."

 Assessment for Conservation Area Designation, 2016